spider-107124046-1/main_devops/Documentation.md

 - gzip compression configuration is supplied by default
 - Requests are throttled using `limit_req`
 - Security improving headers and CORS headers have been set [(See nginx.conf)](Frontend/nginx.conf)

+**"Observability":** All 3 services redirect their logs both to stdout and their respective log directories.
+The docker compose configuration includes commented lines which can be uncommented to enable logging to the host machine.
+Logs can also be accessed using the `docker logs -t <container>` or `docker compose logs -t <service>` command.

+### My deployment

+I have a server running at my home which hosts the Jenkins server and has the configuration for the docker compose project.
+The Jenkinsfile is set to log into the server with the designated user and launch the compose project on each ~~workflow run~~ pipeline run